 Clogged milk ducts or other breast infections may cause one breast to stop producing milk.
 When you have a clogged milk duct, breasts become firm and hard for your baby to latch properly.

 If you think you have clogged milk ducts, you need to seek medical advice.
-Untreated clogged milk duct can cause some serious breast infection (mastitis).
+Untreated clogged milk duct can cause some serious breast infections (mastitis).
 Here is an excellent article on how to unclog the clogged milk ducts naturally.

 The baby is not Well

 If your baby has an ear infection or cold, she may prefer one side over the other.
 For example, if your baby has an ear infection on the right side, she may refuse to nurse on the right breast because it is uncomfortable and painful for the baby.

 How do I Increase the Milk supply in One Breast?

 One breast producing less milk than the other simply indicates that the demand and supply cycle is not well coordinated on the slacker-boob side.

 You might want to increase your milk supply on the slacker side because you don’t like the appearance of lopsidedness, or it is causing frustration for you and your baby while breastfeeding, or you just want to pump more milk.

 Whether you are breastfeeding or exclusively pumping, the following tips will help you increase milk supply in the lopsided breast or slacker boob.

 Here is what you need to do if you are

 Breastfeeding is a supply and demand cycle.
 The more your baby removes from the breast more it makes.

-So, if you are looking for ways to increase milk supply in slacker boob, all you have to do is remove more milk from it.
+So, if you are looking for ways to increase the milk supply in slacker boob, all you have to do is remove more milk from it.

 Here are some tips,